esrlabs/northstar/README.md

 Details about the model used as json payload are found [here](https://docs.rs/northstar-runtime/latest/northstar_runtime/api/model/index.html).

+## Debugging

+Debugging containers can be hard.
+Most useful information can be obtained by configuring various debug commands that are spawned with the container e.g `strace`.
+Check the `debug` section of the [runtime configuration](northstar.toml) for examples.

 ## cargo-npk

 The [cargo-npk](cargo-npk) subcommand is a `cargo` subcommand for building npks